History of Schleswig-Holstein: Early history

 The Jutland Peninsula is a peninsula in Northern Europe with modern-day Schleswig-Holstein at its base.
 Schleswig is also called Southern Jutland (Sønderjylland).
 The old Scandinavian sagas, perhaps dating back to the times of the Angles and Jutes give the impression that Jutland has been divided into a northern and a southern part with the border running along the Kongeå River.

 Taking into account both archeological findings and Roman sources, however, one could conclude that the Jutes inhabited both the Kongeå region and the more northern part of the peninsula, while the native Angles lived approximately where the towns Haithabu and Schleswig later would emerge (originally centered in the southeast of Schleswig in Angeln), the Saxons (earlier known apparently as the Reudingi) originally centered in Western Holstein (known historically as "Northalbingia") and Slavic Wagrians, part of the Obodrites (Abodrites) in Eastern Holstein.
 The Danes settled in the early Viking ages in Northern and Central Schleswig and the Northern Frisians after approximately the year 900 in Western Schleswig.

 The pattern of populated and unpopulated areas was relatively constant through Bronze Age and Iron Age.

+Prehistory

+People have lived in the area of present-day Schleswig-Holstein since the Stone Age.
+During the Neolithic, the first farming and livestock-raising communities in the region lived in villages and constructed large stone burial monuments known as megalithic tombs.
+By the Late Neolithic, approximately 2350–1700 BCE, metal objects, flint hoards and burials containing flint daggers appear in the archaeological record.
+Finds from this period show connections between Schleswig-Holstein and both Central Europe and southern Scandinavia, connections that continued into the Bronze Age.

+By the Iron Age, the archaeological record includes settlements, cemeteries and sites devoted to iron production.
+At Borgstedt, archaeologists excavated a 1.3 ha cemetery dating to the 5th century BCE containing 90 burials, most in urns.
+Several centuries later, from about 200 BCE to 200 CE, an iron-production site at Großenaspe operated using locally extracted bog iron ore.
+Archaeologists there uncovered 73 bloomery furnaces.

+The region's peat bogs have also preserved human remains from the Iron Age.
+Bog bodies held by the Archaeological State Museum at Gottorf include Rendswühren Man, Damendorf Man, Osterby Man, Windeby I and Dätgen Man.
+Their preservation varies considerably.
+Some survived as substantially complete bodies, while others were preserved as heads or as compressed remains in which the bones had been largely demineralized by the peat.